TylerKirby/personal-site/content/posts/2020-01-06--Bayesian-ML-Recap.md

 title: Introduction to Bayesian Machine Learning
 date: "2020-01-06"
 template: "post"
-draft: true
+draft: false
 slug: "/posts/bayesian-ml-recap"
 category: "Machine Learning"
-# tags:
+tags:
-#   - "Theory of Machine Learning"
+  - "Machine Learning"
 description: "A tutorial on probabilistic learning"
 ---
 Many elementary machine learning algorithms are taught from a Frequentist point of view where the primary goal is risk minimization achieved by fitting a set of parameters.
 Bayesian machine learning provides an alternative view that focuses more on probability.
 We want to maximize the probability of certain outcomes and minimize those of other outcomes.
 But even more so than this, Bayesian machine learning is often concerned with the problem of uncertainty: how do we know what we know and when do we know that we do not know?
 In a world where complex decision making is increasingly delegated to machines, it is critical that we give them the ability to recognize when they do not have enough information to sufficiently address a problem.
 In this post, I will survey the most important ideas in Bayesian machine learning and show where they can be most readily applied.